‘Please bring me home’, British teenager convicted in Cyprus asks Boris Johnson

 “Every second of this ordeal has been a waking nightmare,” the woman said.

-“I’m 19 and all I want to do is clear my name and come home to my family,” she added in quotes reported by The Sun.
+“I’m 19 and all I want to do is clear my name and come home to my family,” she told The Sun newspaper.

 “I would say to both the Foreign Secretary and Prime Minister, both of whom are fathers, please support me with your actions, not just with your words.”

-The paper also reported that the Foreign Office had on Thursday contacted the teenager’s family for the first time since she was convicted.
+She is due to be sentenced next Tuesday, and is facing up to a year in jail.

-A FO spokeswoman told PA in a statement that the UK was “seriously concerned” about the “fair trial guarantees in this deeply distressing case and we will be raising the issue with Cypriot authorities”.
+The paper also said that the Foreign Office contacted the woman’s family on Thursday for the first time since her conviction.

 Advertising